bilalwahla/food-hygiene-ratings-service/README.md

 # Food Hygiene Ratings Service

-NOTE: if you have received similar work as part of job interview  process for a developer role, beware that this work (done in 5-6 hours) might be considered "technically not strong enough" to get you the job.

 The project consists of only one microservice.

 1.  food-hygiene-ratings-service that allows you to see how food hygiene ratings are distributed by percentage across a selected Local Authority so that you can understand the profile of establishments in that authority.